muspell/getopt_p/README.md

 --------

-The main use case is for porting / compiling unix-like utility programs for a Windows environment.
-If this is relevant use-case for you, the MSYS2 development environment may also be of interest : https://www.msys2.org/
+The main use case is for porting / compiling unix-like utility programs for a Windows platform.
+If this is a relevant use-case for you, the MSYS2 development environment may also be of interest : https://www.msys2.org/

 The other use case is a pragmatic programmer who needs a simple lightweight